Sajad321/building-frontend/ApiREADME-Buildings.md

 POST `/offices/<office_id>`

-- Add office details to the database, and on each addition there will be an increment in the total amount and the total income.
+- Add office details to the database.
 - Request Body: renter, date of receipt, date of claiming, amount and notes.
 - Returns: renter of office.